 - Details: The availability of the cluster in other intents of the VA.

-On clicking Available in #other intents link under Details, a pop-up is displayed with all the Intent details the cluster is a part of, and the number of utterances across each intent, which come under that cluster.
+On clicking Available in #other intents link under Details, a pop-up is displayed with all the Intent details the cluster is a part of, and the number of utterances across each intent, for that cluster.

-Click on a cluster to view all the intents and utterances.
+The Cluster View page displays all the intents and utterances for that cluster.
 By default, the platform displays the utterances for the intent selected on the Conversation Insights page.
 To understand more about the actions that can be performed here, see Utterance Validation.

 The Intent View page displays all the available clusters, the utterances, and other details as shown below.
 By default, the platform displays all the utterances for the cluster with the maximum number of utterances.
 You can select any cluster within an intent to view the utterances and take necessary actions.